sajidislam/googleAppsScript/README.md

 # googleAppsScript
-A collection of all helper code that automates Google Sheet functionality
+My personal collection of all helper code (written by me) to automate and extend Google Workspace apps, such as Sheets, Docs, Gmail, and Calendar to make my life easier and better.